rta-pipe/rta-gui-component/README.md

 ## \<light-curve\>

 This element will display the light-curve plot.
 The light curve plot show the intensity of an astrophysical source with respect to time.
 Each point has a vertical and horizontal error bar or it can have an upper limit (an arrow facing down).
-The points can have different colors, depending on their TS value.
+The points can have different colors, depending on their class.

 Configurations:
 * height and width of the plot
 * title and axis labels
+* min y, max y
-* number of point classes (each class has a certain color)
+* number of point classes (each class, from 0 to n-1, has a certain color)
 * sliding window initial size (only in the case of linear axis)

 Example

-\<light-curve width="400px" height="200px" plottitle="LC" xLabel="MJD" yLabel="Intensity" classesNumber="3" slidingWindowSize="15"\>\<\light-curve\>
+\<light-curve id="lightCurveWebcomp" width="1000px" height="400px" plottitle="Light Curve" xLabel="MJD" ylabelmin=0 ylabelmax=9 classesnumber=3 slidingwindowSize=5\>\<\/light-curve\>

 Interface:
-* addPoint(text, x, y, err_x, err_y, addUpperLimit)
+* addPoint(text, x, y, err_x, err_y, addUpperLimit, pointClass)

 ## \<spectral-light-curve\>

+## \<histogram\>

 # Development